-Directions: Since we were escorted, we can't give exact directions.
-However, we can say that it took us between 45-50 minutes of driving from the Haew Suwat Waterfall to the accommodations in town near the Khao Yai National Park entrance.
+Since we were escorted, we can't give exact directions.
+However, we can say that it took us between 45-50 minutes of driving from the Haew Suwat Waterfall to the accommodations in the Pak Chong town near a Khao Yai National Park entrance.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.